EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/App-Team-Org.md

 ## Conflict Recognition & Resolution

-We will discuss this like mature adults and put the project success first
+We will talk professionally and do our assignments on time and meet our responsibilities.
+If there are going to be conflicts on any reason, we will discuss and try to resolve like mature adults and put the project success first.

 ## Signatures

-K Phang
+K Phang <br>
-Asadbek Ruziev
+Asadbek Ruziev <br>
-Neel Garde
+Neel Garde <br>